 Similarly, Montaña de Oro State Park in Los Osos makes a great day trip.
 It's located just south of town, and the rugged shoreline makes for some great surf fishing.
 The quiet beach at Spooners Cove is a favorite spot, with lots of different places to set up a chair and wait for a bite.

 If surf fishing is your game, you could also head north to Morro Strand State Beach.
-Coleman Park and Morro Rock Beach, just inside Morro Rock, are nice because they get you away from the surf.
+Coleman Park and Morro Rock Beach, just inside Morro Rock, are lovely because they get you away from the surf.
 You can cast your line into the deep water of Morro Bay Inlet.
 On the right tide, the fishing is stellar here.

 Of course, towns like Morro Bay have more to offer anglers than beaches and piers.
 The city is the perfect place to find a deep-sea fishing charter.
 This is the best way to catch the big one during your time in town.
 The captain will know all the spots to go.